 You must have a taxpayer identification number.
 The two most common kinds of I.D. numbers are social security numbers (used typically in the case of a sole proprietor, or DBA structure), and an employer identification number (EIN).
 The taxpayer identification number exists so that the IRS can process your tax returns.
 The EIN is a number issued to sole proprietors, partnerships, corporations, and other entities by the IRS.

 Your smoke shop will have inventory, too.
 So how do you plan on tracking that?
 Do you have any idea what your distributor relationships will look like?
 These are all things to consider when approaching the subject of inventory management.
 While you might not know right now how your distributor or supplier relationships will pan out, start working through some general concepts to create a rough inventory management strategy now.
+We recommend checking out this useful guide for finding the best smoke shop suppliers.

 For example, how much inventory do you estimate you’ll need?
 What’s too much?
 Too little?
 If you’ve got your retail space identified, do you have adequate inventory storage?
 How much initial inventory are you planning on ordering?
 What method of inventory control will you use?
 First in, first-out (FIFO), just-in-time inventory management?
 What tools will you use to track and maintain your inventory?
 There’s plenty of choices out there, from inventory tracking software, POS (Point of Sale Systems), and even simple spreadsheets.
 Think about your inventory, how you want to track it, and how much you can afford to monitor this area.
 There are also smoke shop specific POS systems out there, like Korona’s unique POS system.